ChaehyeonSong/ConTiCal/README.md

 **The code will be released after the review session**

 ## Abstract
+Applying traditional calibration to thermal infrared (TIR) cameras requires extra equipment or an expensive target.
+Furthermore, the thermal images often include low resolution, high distortion, and sharp boundaries that may lead to inaccurate calibration results.
-Intrinsic calibration is an essential phase in uti- lizing imaging sensor geometry.
-Unfortunately, traditional cal- ibration necessitates a sophisticated procedure when applied to thermal infrared (TIR) cameras.
-Furthermore, inherent blunt and obscure thermal imaging boundaries hinder precise detection, causing low calibration accuracy.
-To tackle these challenges, we propose a novel approach to thermal camera calibration exploitation based on conic.
-Existing conic-based methods are limited to intrinsic parameter estimation because conic does not hold the property under distortion.
-To mitigate this issue, we introduce undistorted conic reconstruction for reliable projection among thermal images and complete conic- based optimization for distortion coefficient inference.
-We further propose scale-invariant geometric losses, which are robust to the inherent thermal image problems in that they prevent severe image noise and pixel inaccuracy.
+To overcome these limits, we propose a novel approach to thermal camera calibration exploitation based on conic.
+We introduce undistorted conic reconstruction for reliable projection among thermal images and complete conic-based optimization for distortion coefficient inference.
+The proposed scale-invariant geometric losses are robust to the inherent thermal image problems in that they prevent severe image noise and pixel inaccuracy.

 ## How to run ConTi-Cal in ros?
   0. manufacture the calibration target using the stl file in target folder